sokcheng/Kitsuchan-NG/COMMANDS.md

 Sandwich!

 ## set
-Change a value in the bot's settings.
+Set a value in the bot's settings by key, value.
+Bot owner only.

 ## sh
 Execute a system command.
 Bot owner only.